zakariaaithssain/it-certifications-pipeline/README.md

 # IT Certifications Pipeline

-This project scrapes, cleans, and analyzes and applies ml to metadata of IT certifications from providers: AWS, Microsoft, and CompTIA.
+This project scrapes, cleans, analyzes, and applies ml to metadata of IT certifications from providers: AWS, Microsoft, and CompTIA.

 ## 📌 Features